 RFID Technology Solutions

-LRNi, a leader in the rapidly evolving RFID industry, we specialize in the design, engineering, manufacturing and implementation of “Active” RFID systems and products.
+LRNi, a leader in the rapidly evolving RF industry, we specialize in the design, engineering, manufacturing and implementation of “Active” RFID systems and products.
 We offer scalable, turnkey solutions to optimize business productivity in many industries.
 LRNi’s patented antenna technology has been instrumental in bringing RFID-enabled asset monitoring solutions to healthcare, QA visibility to manufacturing, and vehicle/weapon monitoring to law enforcement.
 With the development of a system to sequence “Active RFID Tags” in production environments, LRNi has become the proven close-proximity expert in “Active” RFID.
 LRNi has also provided a major carpet manufacture with their Mobile Asset Tracking and Control System.
 LRNi is tracking trailer and trucks on the yard to provide position and when dock doors are empty or being used.
 This data is being handed off within the company and they are using this information for logistical purposes.

 Traditional methods for tracking mobile equipment and personnel in the field are labor intensive and often inaccurate, creating operational inefficiencies.
 LRNi’s Active RFID-based solutions can alleviate these business challenges by providing real-time visibility of field-based inventory, assets and personnel.
 Accurate and timely information improves business processes and provides the data you need to make sound business decisions.